 10 Social Media Habits That Can Boost Your Career

 Even if you aren't in the middle of making a career move, you should be paying attention to what you are doing online.
-You never now when your past activity can come back to haunt you, or help you.
+You never know when your past activity can come back to haunt you or help you.

-1. Stay connected.
 Reach out to somebody on Facebook whom you haven't connected with online.
 Like something, leave a comment, be a good Facebook citizen.
 But put some thought into what you are posting.
-Anyone can press the 'Like' but but not everyone takes the time to contribute something useful to the conversation.
+Anyone can press the 'Like' but not everyone takes the time to contribute something useful to the conversation.

 I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.— Maya Angelou

-6. Separate business and pleasure.
 It's a good idea to always maintain clear boundaries between your personal life and your work life.
 People who overshare at work can sometimes make people feel uncomfortable.
-So too can oversharing on social media when your friends list includes both professional and personal contacts.
+So too can oversharing on social media when your friends' list includes both professional and personal contacts.
 Always remember that anything you post online (i.e.; drunken party pictures, angry rants, etc.) can never truly be erased from the internet.

 Always be a first rate version of yourself and not a second rate version of someone else.— Judy Garland

 Use Google alerts to monitor what is being said about you, your small business, or past and future employers.
 That way, every time your name appears online, you'll get links to those pages.
 If your name is a common one like John Smith, unfortunately, you'll get alerts every time every John Smith on the planet is written about online.
 But if you have a unique name, it will be easier to weed out unrelated websites and zero in on those sites that do concern you.
 If you're a blogger, Google Alerts is also a great way to find out if your content has been stolen and posted on other websites.